-We hope that all responsible dog owners will read, and share these top tips for preventing water intoxication in dogs:
+As the adage goes, prevention is better than a cure.
+I hope that all responsible dog owners will read, and share these top tips for preventing water intoxication in dogs:

 1. Limit play time in the water, especially if you’re playing fetch.
 If you usually throw a ball for your dog to retrieve from the water, consider replacing this with a flat toy.
 This will decrease the chance of him accidentally swallowing water while grabbing the ball.